wooooooooooooooowastaken/mcevzar.github.io/_posts/2016-09-20-Modern-programming-languages-have-similar-syntax.md

 # Python, Swift, Julia, Go
 **All have quite similar syntax and one can see how programming languages of the future will look like.
 In my opinion it is becoming more and more easy to translate a formal spoken English language into code (pseudocode).
-There is a good chance if you already know how to programm in one off the languages below that you could write some code with minor changes to your syntax.**
+There is a good chance if youalready know how to programm in one off the languages below that you could write some code with minor changes to your syntax.**

-Let's have a look at the most classical and usually the first programm someone would run in a new programming language **Hello Wordl**
+Let's have a look at the most classical and usually the first programm someone would run in a new programming language **"Hello Word"**

 ### Python
 ```